 Divide the dough into two discs.
 Wrap each disc in plastic wrap and refrigerate for at least two hours.

-Preheat oven to 350 degrees.
-Line a cookie sheet with parchment paper.
+Preheat oven to 350 degrees F. Line two cookie sheets with parchment paper.

 Spread waxed paper on your rolling surface and sprinkle with gluten free flour.
 Unwrap one of the discs and sprinkle liberally with gluten free flour as well.

-Roll the dough to about 1/4 of an inch thickness.
+Roll the dough to about ¼ of an inch thickness.
 If the dough is too crumbly, add a little water.
 If the dough is sticking to the rolling pin, add more flour to the pin and the dough.

-Bake at 350 degrees for about 9-11 minutes.
-They should be just slightly golden brown on the edges.
+Bake at 350 degrees F for about 9-11 minutes.
+Switch the two cookie sheets between the top and bottom oven racks halfway through baking time.
+The cookies should be just slightly golden brown on the edges.
 The time may vary depending on the size of your cookie cutters.
-Cool on wire racks.